selewirre/stellar_system_creator/next_steps.md

    3. make loading image rotate.
 2. Add right-click functionalities for tree view
     - make "details" process run if you double-click?
-    - add save as file (for planetary and stellar systems)
-    - add load from file (for planetary and stellar systems)
 3. fix p-type binary so that it will include both S-type and P-type in one (maybe not?)

 # Miscellaneous: